 Afraid you won’t be picked?
 No worries.
 The book will soon be free for a limited time on Amazon.
-Sign up for my newsletter (link below or on the right) and you’ll get a heads up as soon as it does.
+Join my Romance Lives Forever Reader Group and you’ll get a heads up as soon as it does.
 Either way, you can’t lose.

 Excerpt Human Perfect

 Christa kicked her leather-bound suitcase.
 “I hate waiting in lines.”

 “So do I.” The blond young man across from her in the other security check line looked her way.
 His eyes glowed with the same soft blue as Earth’s northern sky before the sun rose too high.
 “Huge waste of time.”